 All the girls whoop and holler.
 Feminism making strides.
 I feel so guilty in my complicity – failure to support the white male tribe.
 Jill is white, blonde and petite.
 She’ll fit right in.
-My second guilt is not telling her she’ll be the subject of a Lampoon lampoon.
+My second guilt is not telling her she is the subject of a Lampoon lampoon.

 Jack calls Mummy for a recommendation of an appropriate restaurant to celebrate the girls’ breakthrough.
 She naturally recommends the Ritz on Boston’s Public Gardens.
 I insist we take the T, to Jack’s dismay.
 He feels only a proper limo arrival will make our Boston debut.
 I remind him that all of us already debuted, at the Rat.
 He just scoffs at that idea.
 Instead of changing trains in downtown Boston we get off at Park Street Station and walk through Boston Common and The Public Gardens.
-It’s a warm evening with the sun setting earlier than at our arrival in September.
+It is a warm evening with the sun setting earlier than at our arrival in September.
 We are pretty cocky, dining at the Ritz, and celebrating Jill, as well as ourselves, of course.
-Jack can’t help himself.
-Soon we’re all singing ‘Putting on the Ritz.”
+Jack cannot help himself.
+Soon we are all singing ‘Putting on the Ritz.”

 We waltz up the front stairs.
 Without a reservation, we have to wait in the bar.
-Drinking cocktails as we sit in the window overlooking the Gardens, it looks like we have arrived.
+Drinking cocktails as we sit in the window overlooking the Gardens, we know we have arrived.
 After grilling us on our ID’s, the waiter quickly returns.

 ” Courtesy of Mrs. Stone,” he announces.
 Jack blushes.
 All the girls jump up and kiss him.
 I pin the corsage to Jill’s blouse.